Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions: Supplementary information

 Now, we incorporate the adiabatic parameter $k=\epsilon t$ into the quantum states.
 The Hamiltonian and the states of the system will be related to the adiabatic parameter (i.e., time dependent).
 The system is characterized by a time-dependent two-level system with instantaneous Hamiltonian and solution

-For a general time-dependent two-level system, the dependence on the time-varying parameters can be generically incorporated into the time variable $t$.
-Therefore, we simply replace the parameter $k(t)$ by $t$, so our results are applicable to general adiabatic parameters.
-During evolution, an initial nonlinear eigenstate becomes
+Therefore, {for notational simplicity, we use the time parameter $t$ to label the adiabatic trajectory, so that the formalism applies to a general adiabatic parameter $k(t)$.} During evolution, an initial nonlinear eigenstate becomes

 with Bogoliubov excitation

 Again we substitute the time-dependent state into the equation of motion ~\eqref{eq:eom} to the first order in the adiabatic parameter $\epsilon$, and project onto $\langle\chi_B|$.